IPADS-DuVisor/DuVisor/README.md

 Because DuVisor is developed in user space, it is more flexible than kernel modules.
 For instance, it uses the Rust language to build the main functionalities and therefore provides strong security.
 DuVisor can also quickly reuse existing off-the-shelf projects, such as Firecracker's I/O backend.

+**Note**: All directories under `./src/` except for `./src/duvisor` have been reused from I/O backend implementations of an early version of Firecracker.

 ## Quick Start

 ### Prerequisite